GRAINS – Greening Agrifood in Social Economy

 Find updated information here and apply through this link before the 15 June 2024.

-CALL FOR INTEREST: Specialised Advisory Services for Social Economy SMEs on Greening Agrifood
+(First round) CALL FOR INTEREST: Specialised Advisory Services for Social Economy SMEs on Greening Agrifood

 40 participants from Social Economy SMEs in the agrifood sector will be selected to receive support for the implementation of their project.
 This support includes advisory services designed to assist the beneficiaries to adopt sustainable practices within their operations.